 - It's so quick and easy!
 The only prep work required for this baked feta is thinly slicing the garlic!
 Other than that it's pretty much just throw everything in a baking dish and bake.
 Which is what makes it one of our family's favorites.

 - It's feta like you've never had it before!
-We've all enjoyed crumbled feta on a Greek salad or a vegetarian pizza, but this baked feta is a warm, decadent way to enjoy feta cheese in a whole new way!
+We all watched as baked feta pasta took over the internet but this baked feta is a warm, decadent way to enjoy feta cheese in a whole new way!
 It's got roasted olives, garlic, and sun-dried tomatoes in an olive oil marinade.
 The flavors are amazing, the texture is indulgent and the way it all comes together will make this your go-to appetizer recipe too!
 If you love this one be sure to check out my Herb and Garlic Marinated Feta recipe too!

 Ingredients and Substitutions

-- Feta - For the best flavor and texture, buy a block of feta (preferably in brine) instead of the pre-crumbled stuff.
+- Feta - For the best flavor and texture, buy a block of Greek feta (preferably in brine) instead of the pre-crumbled stuff.
+If you're looking for a different flavor or don't like sheep's milk cheese, try using goat cheese or Brie cheese instead of the feta.
+Stick with 8 ounces of cheese whichever you choose.

 - Pitted Olives - A jar of pitted, Mediterranean olives will usually provide a convenient medley of green and Kalamata olives.
 If you’re not a fan of one or the other, though, just get the kind you prefer.

 - Sun-Dried Tomatoes - Get sun-dried tomatoes packed in oil, rather than dried ones, if you can.
-Dried tomatoes will need to be reconstituted for this recipe.
+Dry sun-dried tomatoes will need to be reconstituted for this recipe.
+If you're not a fan of sun-dried tomatoes, try halved cherry tomatoes or diced red peppers instead!

-- Olive Oil - The olive oil is a key player, here, so get a good one: preferably cold-pressed and organic.
+- Olive Oil - The olive oil is a key player, here, so get a good one: preferably cold-pressed, organic, extra virgin olive oil.

 - Fresh Garlic - Freshly minced garlic always has a better, bolder flavor than the stuff in a jar.
 I totally get that sometimes you just need the convenience of pre-minced garlic, but it’s not worth it for this appetizer.

 Bake for 20 minutes.
 Broil for 1-2 minutes.
-Garnish with fresh chopped parsley and sliced French bread or crostini.
+Garnish with fresh chopped parsley and sliced French bread, crostini, crackers, or pita chips.

 - My favorite feta to use for this recipe is the kind that comes as a block in a brine liquid.
 Being stored in brine gives the feta cheese a lot of extra moisture which helps to increase the creaminess in this baked feta.
 Just make sure you drain the brine off before baking!